BrepCoder: A Unified Multimodal Large Language Model for Multi-task B-rep Reasoning

 \subsection{Downstream Tasks}

 \textbf{Completion.} The completion task reconstructs the remaining code from an initial code.
 Baseline models, including CAD-Llama\cite{CAD-Llama}, receive the initial code alongside a textual annotation describing the geometry.
 For instance, this text might describe: ``A central cylinder surrounded by other components...''
-In contrast, BrepCoder receives the initial code alongside the B-rep features.
-As presented in \Cref{Table2}(a), BrepCoder achieves an \(\text{ACC}_{cmd}\) of 92.69 and an \(\text{ACC}_{param}\) of 87.94.
-This demonstrates higher performance compared to the existing CAD-Llama model.
-We attribute this performance gap to the discrepancy in information richness between the respective modalities.
-Natural language text can roughly approximate the overall geometry.
-However, it exhibits limitations in encoding precise numerical values and topological information into features when compared to the B-rep modality.
-Furthermore, BrepCoder acquires the logical alignment between the 3D geometry and the CAD sequence in advance through the reverse engineering pre-training conducted in Stage 1.
-Consequently, this internalized prior knowledge directly contributes to the effective performance observed in the completion task.
-Qualitative results are provided in \cref{Fig4}(b). \\ \textbf{Error correction.} The error correction task rectifies flawed CAD Codes.
-For commercial MLLMs incapable of processing direct B-rep inputs, such as Gemini and GPT, we rendered and provided 2D images from a diagonal upper viewpoint with an elevation of 20° and an azimuth of 45°.
-Meanwhile, the existing error correction baseline, ReCAD\cite{CADReview}, processes images from a best view specified by its authors.
-Furthermore, it utilizes a custom-built dataset based on the OpenSCAD syntax, which fundamentally differs in format from our DeepCAD dataset.
-As demonstrated by the experimental results in \Cref{Table2}(b), BrepCoder outperforms the baseline models.
-Specifically for Gemini and GPT, while these models achieve high command accuracy, their low parameter accuracy leads to a high CD.
-This highlights the difficulty of inferring explicit spatial values, such as absolute coordinates (\eg, \texttt{endpoint=(140, 80)}) or exact dimensions (\eg, \texttt{radius=48}), from a single 2D image.
+We also compare against B-rep-based baselines, DeepCAD\cite{DeepCAD} and Brep2Seq\cite{Brep2Seq}, retrained for this task.
+As presented in \Cref{Table2}(a), BrepCoder achieves the highest performance across all baselines.
+Compared to CAD-Llama, natural language text can only roughly approximate geometry and exhibits limitations in encoding precise numerical values and topological information.
+Furthermore, BrepCoder outperforms the B-rep-based baselines, demonstrating that the effective B-rep-code alignment established in Phase 1 and the design logic acquired through Stage 1 pre-training both contribute to the completion performance.
+Qualitative results are provided in \cref{Fig4}(b).\\ \textbf{Error correction.} The error correction task rectifies flawed CAD codes.
+For Gemini and GPT, which cannot process B-rep inputs directly, we rendered 2D images from a diagonal upper viewpoint (elevation $20^\circ$, azimuth $45^\circ$).
+ReCAD\cite{CADReview} processes images from a best view and uses a custom OpenSCAD-based dataset, making direct comparison challenging.
+We also compare against B-rep-based baselines, DeepCAD\cite{DeepCAD} and Brep2Seq\cite{Brep2Seq}, as in the completion task.
+As shown in \Cref{Table2}(a), Gemini and GPT achieve high $\text{ACC}_{cmd}$ but suffer from low $\text{ACC}_{param}$ and high CD, highlighting the difficulty of inferring precise spatial values, such as absolute coordinates (\eg, \texttt{endpoint=(140, 80)}) or exact dimensions (\eg, \texttt{radius=48}), from a single 2D image.